 - 15.6″ 4K UHD (3840 x 2160) InfinityEdge Anti-Reflective Touch IPS 100% AdobeRGB 500-Nits display

-Main software is Notepad++, VMware Workstation 16 and Office 365.
+The main software is Notepad++, VMware Workstation 16, and Office 365.

 Apple iPad Pro: